Valley National Bancorp (VLY) upgraded Issued by Wall Street Gurus

-Valley National Bancorp (NASDAQ:VLY) went up by 1.71% from its latest closing price compared to the recent 1-year high of $15.10.
+Valley National Bancorp (NASDAQ:VLY) went up by 3.39% from its latest closing price compared to the recent 1-year high of $15.10.
+The company’s stock price has collected 3.48% of gains in the last five trading sessions.

 Is It Worth Investing in Valley National Bancorp (NASDAQ :VLY) Right Now?